-The following table summarizes our available liquidity, and includes Magneti Marelli for comparability with prior periods:
+The following table summarizes our Available liquidity:

-At Dece (€ million) 2018 2017 2016 Cash, cash equivalents and current securities(1) € 13,397 € 12,814 € 17,559 Undrawn committed credit lines (2) 7,728 7,563 6,242 Total Available liquidity (3) € 21,125 € 20,377 € 23,801
+At D ecember 31, (€ million) 2019 2018 Cash, cash equivalents and current securities (1) € 15,494 € 12,669 Undrawn committed credit lines 7,575 7,728 Cash, cash equivalents and current securities - included with Assets held for sale 17 728 Total Available liquidity (2) € 23,086 € 21,125

-- (1) Current securities are comprised of short-term or marketable securities which represent temporary investments but do not satisfy all the requirements to be classified as cash equivalents as they may not be able to be readily converted into cash, or they are subject to significant risk of change in value (even if they are short-term in nature or marketable). - Excludes the undrawn €0.1 billion long-term dedicated credit lines available to fund scheduled investments at December 31, 2018 (€0.1 billion was undrawn at December 31, 2017 and €0.3 billion was undrawn at December 31, 2016). - (9) The majority of our liquidity is available to our treasury operations in Europe and U.S.; however, liquidity is also available to certain subsidiaries which operate in other countries.
+- (1) Current securities are comprised of short-term or marketable securities which represent temporary investments but do not satisfy all the requirements to be classified as cash equivalents as they may not be able to be readily converted into cash, or they are subject to significant risk of change in value (even if they are short-term in nature or marketable). - The majority of our liquidity is available to our treasury operations in Europe and U.S.; however, liquidity is also available to certain subsidiaries which operate in other countries.
 Cash held in such countries may be subject to restrictions on transfer depending on the foreign jurisdictions in which these subsidiaries operate.
 Based on our review of such transfer restrictions in the countries in which we operate and maintain material cash balances, we do not believe such transfer restrictions had an adverse impact on the Group's ability to meet its liquidity requirements at the dates presented above.